Middle-grade illustrated fiction

 About the Book

-A Labradoodle dog whose body moves long before his brain gets the message.
+A Labradoodle whose body moves long before his brain gets the message.

 The antisocial house cat next door.